Cultural competence in healthcare: Occupational Therapy

 Occupational therapists are a valued member of healthcare among the allied health professions and can offer a unique contribution to the improvement of cultural competence.
 In healthcare, occupational therapists work with a variety of individuals across the lifespan with a variety of diagnosis or impairments in a client-centered approach to use meaningful activities or interventions to improve their quality of life and promote independence.
-Due to the client-centered approach, occupational therapists have the opportunity to develop trusting relationships with clients and use an individuals’ client factors related to beliefs and values while being culturally sensitive to their needs and desires for their own outcomes in treatment.
+Due to the client-centered approach, occupational therapists have the opportunity to develop trusting relationships with clients and use an individual's client factors related to beliefs and values while being culturally sensitive to their needs and desires for their own outcomes in treatment.
 Occupational therapists develop an individualized effective intervention plan based on understanding the client's values and beliefs of health and illness.
 The therapist-patient relationship is very important in occupational therapy to promote the client's engagement in purposeful activities and meaningful occupations from the client's cultural view.
 Therefore, learning about culture, applying cultural knowledge and reflecting on culture is crucial to reach the ultimate goals of the treatment plan successfully with equity and justice.

-A useful resource that is available to assist with improving cultural competence is listed on the American Occupational Therapy Association (AOTA) website and provides more extensive definitions of various cultural terms and cultural competence toolkits which provide resources and information regarding specific groups of individuals that can be helpful in improving cultural competence in practice as an occupational therapist.
+A valuable resource to improve cultural competence is listed on the American Occupational Therapy Association (AOTA) website.
+This source defines important cultural terms and offers cultural competence toolkits that contain information about diverse groups.
+These tools can help occupational therapists develop more culturally aware practices.

 Research

 Cultural competence in research is the ability of researchers and research staff to provide high quality research that takes into account the culture and diversity of a population when developing research ideas, design, and methodology.
-Cultural competence can be crucial for ensuring that the sampling is representative of the population and therefore application to a diverse number of people.
-It is important that a study's subject enrollment reflect as closely as possible the target population of those affected by the health problem being studied.
+Cultural competence can help ensure that the sampling is representative of the population and can be applied to a diverse number of people.
+It is important that a study's subject enrollment closely reflects the target population of those affected by the health problem being studied.

+A major limitation of cultural competence research involves varying interpretations of the meaning and application of the term.
+Moreover, many studies solely assess the behavior of healthcare professionals, without properly addressing the health outcomes and satisfaction of their patients.
+Most assessment instruments involve self-reported data, which makes it challenging to objectively interpret and summarize.
+Thus, the current research in this field is arguably limited and may be improved with the establishment of more standardized assessment measures.

 In 1994, the National Institutes of Health established policy (Public Law 103-43) for the inclusion of women, children, and members of minority groups and their subpopulations in biomedical and behavioral clinical studies.
-Overcoming challenges to cultural competence in research also means that institutional review board membership should include representatives of large communities and cultural groups as representatives.
+Overcoming challenges to cultural competence in research may involve altering institutional review board membership to include representatives of large communities and cultural groups.